Wyrun/ILCD_EPD/README.md

 ## File Structure

+-   `data/`: Contains the primary data files.
--   `ILCD_EPD_Data_Structure.xlsx`: The original source file containing the EPD data definitions in both English and German.
+    -   `EPD_DataSet.xlsx`: The original source file.
--   `epd_documentation_from_xlsx_combined.py`: The main script responsible for the round-trip conversion.
-It reads the XLSX file, generates a combined AsciiDoc file, converts it back to XLSX, and compares it with the original to ensure data integrity.
--   `generate_html_report.py`: This script parses the `.adoc` file and generates the final, interactive HTML report.
--   `generate_csv_from_adoc.py`: An optional script to convert the AsciiDoc file into a CSV file.
--   `epd_documentation_from_xlsx_combined.adoc`: The intermediate AsciiDoc file.
-It contains all the data from the source XLSX in a structured, plain-text format.
-This will create a seamless process where updating the AsciiDoc source is all that's needed to update the live documentation.
+    -   `epd_documentation_from_xlsx_combined.adoc`: The generated bilingual AsciiDoc source of truth.
+    -   `epd_documentation.csv`: The generated CSV version of the data.
+-   `docs/`: Contains the generated web content ready for deployment.
--   `epd_documentation_report.html`: The final output.
-An interactive HTML page for browsing the EPD data.
+    -   `epd_documentation_report.html`: The main interactive HTML report.
+    -   `attribute_pages/`: Contains individual HTML pages for each attribute.
+-   `scripts/`: Contains all the Python scripts for the workflow.
+-   `output/`: Contains temporary files generated during the workflow, such as `roundtrip.xlsx` and `comparison_log.txt`.
+-   `legacy_scripts/`: Contains older, unused scripts for archival purposes.
 -   `README.md`: This documentation file.

 ## Workflow Overview